[HD: This is Part II of a two-part post. If you haven’t yet read Part I, please do so now, or this won’t make as much sense as it should.]

 It’s a simple question with a complicated answer.
 As I’ve explained above, these doctors can practice good, evidence-based medicine.
 The problem is, if you’re a primary care provider with limited knowledge of the rogue physician’s specialty, you can’t be confident that your patients are going to get good care.
 If you’re a patient seeing the rogue doctor, you’re essentially screwed, as there is no way a layperson is going to know if they’re embarking on a foolish treatment course.

 But, there are plenty of times when thinking outside the box can be helpful.
-Although I’ve beat up on the Allergist, I admit that there are many patients who idolize her because she really was the only doctor who ever figured out what was going on with them and made them better.
+Although I’ve beat up on Dr. Jones, I admit that there are many patients who idolize her because she really was the only doctor who ever figured out what was going on with them and made them better.

 So which is it – good doctor or bad doctor?
 I would argue that the best way to answer this question is to reframe it: “Would I send my wife/husband/parent/child to this doctor?”
 If we frame the question that way, the answer is almost always going to be no. Complicated made simple, right?